Lonesome Jim

-Lonesome Jim is a 2005 American comedy/drama film directed by actor/filmmaker Steve Buscemi.
+Lonesome Jim is a 2005 American comedy drama film directed by Steve Buscemi and written by James C. Strouse, based partly upon events from his life.
 Filmed mostly in the city of Goshen, Indiana, the film stars Casey Affleck as a chronically depressed aspiring writer who moves back into his parents' home after failing to make it in New York City.
-His older brother (Kevin Corrigan) already lives there with his two daughters.
-Liv Tyler stars as a good-hearted nurse who begins a sexual relationship with Jim and starts to see him as a potential stepfather for her son.

-Lonesome Jim premiered at the 2005 Sundance Film Festival, where it was nominated for the Grand Jury Prize, but it lost to Ira Sachs' Forty Shades of Blue.
-The screenplay was based on characters and events in author Jim Strouse's life.
-The entire film was shot on a mini-DV digital video camera instead of actual film.
+The film premiered at the 2005 Sundance Film Festival, where it was nominated for the Grand Jury Prize, which it lost to Ira Sachs' Forty Shades of Blue.

 Plot

-Jim (Casey Affleck) is a perennially gloomy 27-year-old aspiring writer from Goshen, Indiana who had moved to NYC in hopes of finding success with his writing.
+Jim is a perennially gloomy 27-year-old aspiring writer from Goshen, Indiana who had moved to NYC in hopes of finding success with his writing.
 After two years of barely making a living as a dog walker, he decides to move back home to his parents' house in Goshen.

-Jim's 32-year-old brother Tim (Kevin Corrigan), a recently divorced father of two young girls whose business recently failed, has moved back into his parents' home.
-He works in the ladder factory that's owned and operated by their father Don (Seymour Cassel) and cheerful mother Sally (Mary Kay Place).
+Jim's 32-year-old brother Tim, a recently divorced father of two young girls whose business recently failed, has moved back into his parents' home.
+He works in the ladder factory that's owned and operated by their father Don and cheerful mother Sally.
 Jim has no interest in the family business and he resists pressure to start working there.

-Jim meets Anika (Liv Tyler), a nurse, in a bar and they end up having sex in a hospital bed, and Jim finishes almost immediately.
+Jim meets Anika, a nurse, in a bar and they end up having sex in a hospital bed, and Jim finishes almost immediately.

-After a conversation between the two brothers on whose life is more pathetic, Tim, having previously made repeated unsuccessful attempts to commit suicide, drives his car into a tree.
+After a conversation between the two brothers on whose life is more pathetic, Tim, having previously made repeated suicide attempts, drives his car into a tree.
 He is gravely injured, in a coma, and hospitalized.
 Jim finally gives in to Don and works in the factory by taking over Tim's duties.
 He also takes over Tim's job as the coach of a girls basketball team.
 The team, which has not scored a single point in the last 14 games, includes both of Tim's daughters.

 While visiting Tim is in the hospital, Jim runs into Anika, who works in pediatrics.
 They arrange a date, but on arriving to pick her up, he discovers she is a single mother.
 Their relationship progresses, however.
 Anika is sympathetic to Jim's problems, and she decides to stand by him even when he tries to convince her that it's in her best interest to not be around him.